adrinecl/milestone-project1/docs/README.md

 - The responsiveness of the website was tested using the Chrome Device Mode (on Chrome DevTools), to check the experience for different screen sizes.
 - The tests were performed with the standard breakpoints in Chrome, i.e., 320px, 375px, 425px, 768px, 1024px, 1440px, corresponding to small mobile screens up to large laptop and desktop screens.
 - In addition to the standard breakpoints, additional sizes between these were tested by manually entering screen sizes, to make sure it works well on any device.
+- The website was tested in Chrome, Firefox and Safari.
+This cover the most popular browsers in use, on desktops, laptops, and mobile.
+Since the included browser on Windows, Edge, is also based on the Chrome browser, it will generally work the same as Chrome.
+- The videos have "Your browser does not support HTML5 video" in case the visitor has a very old browser.

 ## Deployment